Status

 |

-The A55 is a patchwork ring road running from the
+The A55 is a patchwork ring road running from

-and partly purpose-built roads.
-Although most of
+roads.
+Although most of the western part is

-the western part is single-carriageway, the A55 in
+single-carriageway, the A55 in east Belfast is

-stretch at Knock where it is constricted by
+Knock where it is constricted by existing

-road is about 1.5 lanes wide on each side so it is
+is about 1.5 lanes wide on each side so it is

 unclear whether it is allowable to drive

 side-by-side here.
-This stretch currently carries
+This stretch currently

-approximately 40,000 vehicles per day.
+carries approximately 40,000 vehicles per day.

-This scheme will see the route widened to 4-lane
+This scheme will see the route widened to

-single-carriageway standard, provide right-turn
+4-lane single-carriageway standard, provide

-pockets and widened pavements and cycleways.
+right-turn pockets and widened pavements and

-Originally the scope of the project was to have
+cycleways.
+Originally the scope of the project

-published in May 2007, the scope of the scheme had
+option chosen was published in May 2007, the

-been extended further south to Glen Road, a total
+south to Glen Road, a total of 1.3 km.
+This new

-of 1.3 km.
-This new stretch contains at least two
+stretch contains at least two right turns where

-right turns where turning vehicles currently block
+turning vehicles currently block the overtaking

-the overtaking lane.
-This extension has raised the
+lane.
+This extension has raised the estimated

-estimated cost from about £7m to almost
+cost from about £7m to almost £10m.

 All the widening will take place on the country